AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_attributes_rn.md

 ### Update the chat group description

 The chat group owner and admins can call `changeGroupDescription` to set and update the chat group description.
-The length of a chat group description can be a maximum of 512 characters.
+The maximum length of a chat group description is 512 characters.

 The following code sample shows how to update the chat group description: